Box Office Breakdown: Steve Carell Outsmarts Mike Myers

 Box Office Breakdown: Indiana Jones Receives Warm Welcome From Fans

 Memorial Day weekend is for remembering, for bar-be-que, and for gigantic opening movies.
-Much-touted and highly successful in the past, the Indiana Jones movies are staples of the action-adventure genre.
+Much-touted and highly successful in the past, the movies are staples of the action-adventure genre.
 Indiana Jones is even an amusement park attraction.

 This Memorial Day weekend proved that Indy is still a huge box office attraction as well.
 The flick, starring Indy favorite Harrison Ford and franchise newcomer Shia LaBoeuf, racked up an impressive $126 from Friday to Monday.
-These huge numbers have made Indiana Jones and the Kingdom of the Crystal Skull the second-biggest opening movie for all Memorial Day weekends past.
+These huge numbers have made the second-biggest opening movie for all Memorial Day weekends past.
 The number-one box-office record-smashing Memorial record goes to the third installment of Pirates of the Caribbean.

 TV Guide